 “As Suzuki implies, the expert faces the challenge of knowing too much.
 She knows what works and what doesn’t.
 He knows what’s been tried and why it didn’t work.
 Unfortunately, by accepting these things as givens, they cannot see what is possible.
 Only someone who views things with a “beginner’s mind” can imagine what could be if the assumptions are challenged.”

-If we approach every challenge through the filter of previous solutions gained from past experience and education then we are not likely to find learn anything new needed to create new solutions.
+If we approach every challenge through the filter of earlier solutions gained from experience and education then we are not likely to find learn anything new needed to create new solutions.

-The answers come from what could be rather than what has been.
+The answers come from what could be and not what has been.